mkdocstrings/griffe/docs/guide/users/loading.md

 - Griffe cannot identify a known, supported service from the remote URL
 - any Git command failed

-Griffe supports the services listed in the [`KnownGitService`][griffe.KnownGitService] symbol.
+Griffe supports the services listed in the [`KnownGitService`][griffelib.KnownGitService] symbol.
 Please open a feature request if you would like to add support for other services.

-Thanks to this source information, Griffe can then compute [source links][griffe.Object.source_link] for each objects, by combining the information with the object's filepath and line numbers.
+Thanks to this source information, Griffe can then compute [source links][griffelib.Object.source_link] for each objects, by combining the information with the object's filepath and line numbers.

 You can globally change how Griffe obtains the source information with the following environment variables:

 - `GRIFFE_GIT_REMOTE_URL`: It is the repository remote URL, as an HTTPS link that readers of your documentation can access to see the repository online, on the service it is hosted on.
 Example: `GRIFFE_GIT_REMOTE_URL=https://app.radicle.at/nodes/seed.radicle.at/rad:z4M5XTPDD4Wh1sm8iPCenF85J3z8Z`.
 - `GRIFFE_GIT_REMOTE`: You can also let Griffe obtain the remote URL by getting it from the Git local configuration.
 The Git remote defaults to `origin`.
 This environment variable lets you change it to something else.
 Example: `GRIFFE_GIT_REMOTE=upstream`.
 - `GRIFFE_GIT_SERVICE`: Griffe infers the service by looking at the remote URL.
-If the remote URL contains a [known service name][griffe.KnownGitService], Griffe will use it as service.
+If the remote URL contains a [known service name][griffelib.KnownGitService], Griffe will use it as service.
 You can otherwise explicitly set the service using this environment variable.
 Example: `GRIFFE_GIT_SERVICE=codeberg`.
 - `GRIFFE_GIT_COMMIT_HASH`: Griffe gets the commit hash by running a Git command.
 If you prefer using another commit hash, you can set it using this environment variable.
 Example: `GRIFFE_GIT_COMMIT_HASH=77f928aeab857cb45564462a4f849c2df2cca99a`.

 For more complex cases, see [How to programmatically set the correct Git information or source link on objects](how-to/set-git-info.md).